JessebotX/build.c/README.md

-# build.c/h
+# build.h

 > NOTE: WIP: only has basic functionality such as creating directories and running commands on Windows systems only.

-A C89+ [stb-style](https://github.com/nothings/stb) header-only single-file C library for writing build recipes in C. Inspired by the likes of [`nob.h`](https://github.com/tsoding/nob.h) and `build.zig` from the [Zig programming language](https://ziglang.org/).
+A C89+ [stb-style](https://github.com/nothings/stb) single-file header-only C library for writing build recipes in C. Inspired by the likes of [`nob.h`](https://github.com/tsoding/nob.h), [cmake](https://cmake.org/) and Zig's build system [`build.zig`](https://ziglang.org/learn/build-system/).

-The goal is to be able to manage a project written in C by only using C and a C89+/C++ compiler.
-That means no external shell script or build system tool required, just do the following (on Windows `cmd.exe` using `clang` compiler):
+The goal is to be able to manage a project written in C by only using C and a C89+ or a C++ compiler.
+That means no external shell script or build system tool required, just run the following commands in a supported project (e.g. on Windows `cmd.exe` using `clang` compiler):

 ```sh
 clang build.c -o build.exe